google-site-verification=5LPL2l3QcyfgPvGCAVCzFYyvwr4xSk6j8meDbvxCS1w

 This was brought into relief for me over Christmas, when everyone I spoke to was clamouring to tie up loose ends before the new year, seeing friends and family, going to parties, buying all the stuff, doing all the things.

 It’s a lot.
 And it doesn’t just happen at Christmas time.
-Now that we are into the new year, there’s the inevitable talk of goals and resolutions.
+Now that we are into the new year, there’s the inevitable talk of goals and New Year's resolutions.

 Many of us find ourselves in a constant struggle to maintain an appearance of calm.